 Within the first day of a spider bite, Dr. Bazzoli says you’re going to know if it’s going to be a big problem — or a potential problem.
 “If the bite is from a dangerous spider, those kinds of symptoms that affect your entire body are typically going to come on anywhere from half an hour to several hours, eight to 10 hours, after the bite,” he notes.
 “And those would definitely be reasons to seek medical care in the emergency department.”

 First and foremost, if you feel a sting, try looking for what bit you.
-“Ask yourself, ‘Okay, do I actually see a spider?
+“Ask yourself, ‘OK, do I actually see a spider?
 Or do I see some other insect?’”
 Dr. Bazzoli says.

 “If you feel a sting under your clothes, try and shake out your pant leg and see what insect or critter drops out.
 This can help you determine whether you have a spider bite and, if so, what kind of spider bite it was — or if this was a sting from something else.”